Skip to content

 On a day-to-day basis, members keep in contact with me and hundreds of their peers through our private community platform.
 If someone has difficulty following through, they can join a small group for weekly practice sessions, or one of our online DnD groups where they can explore their transitioning voice while embodying a character.

-For a behind-the-scenes look into Undead Voice Lab check out this 6-minute walkthrough.
+For a behind-the-scenes look into Undead Voice Lab check out the free guide.
 If you want the reader’s digest version, here are the highlights:

 Timing: Full voice transition takes an average of 9 months (with most of the big wins happening in the first 6).

-Content: Take it at your own pace with a series of 9 online courses
+Content: Take it at your own pace with a series of 8 video courses.

 Community: The private online community space hosts weekly practice groups, and guest speakers pop by for workshops on things like voice acting, singing, and overcoming voice dysphoria.